youyifong/tsp/README.md

 ### Dilate/erode masks

+Create a new mask file in which each mask is dilated or eroded by the amount specified.
+This file takes about 1 min for every 100 masks.

 > python -m tsp dilatemasks --maskfile mask1.png --dilation -1

+Output

+- A new mask file
+- A new mask outline file
+- A csv file with mask x,y coordinates and size

 ### Compare two mask files to get AP
 > python -m tsp AP --mask1 mask1.png --mask2 mask2.png